 I’m going to do my own thing when my interests, priorities, and values diverge from Gary’s interests, priorities and values.

-Sometimes my alterations will work.
+Sometimes my alterations work.
 Sometimes not.
-I will enjoy the experience of tinkering and learn something when I try things that Gary did not intend.
+I enjoy the experience of tinkering and learn something when I try things that Gary did not intend.

 Gary created something amazing and shared it with the rest of us.
-That doesn’t make his work without fault or the game without opportunities for improvement or creative variation.
+That doesn’t make his work without fault, without opportunities for improvement, or creative variation he didn’t think were worthy of his game.

 I reject the admonition that I “should” just follow Gary and disregard my own experiences, knowledge, and intuition.